 In May 2014, the FASB issued ASU No. 2014-9, "Revenue from Contracts with Customers."
 The pronouncement was issued to clarify the principles for recognizing revenue and to develop a common revenue standard and disclosure requirements for U.S. GAAP and International Financial Reporting Standards.
 The pronouncement is effective for reporting periods beginning after December 15, 2017.
-The Company plans to adopt the provisions of ASU No. 2014-9 effective January 1, 2018 using the modified retrospective approach.
-Leases are specifically excluded from this ASU and will be governed by the applicable lease codification; however, this update may have implications on certain variable payment terms included in lease agreements.
-The Company continues to evaluate the impact this pronouncement will have on the Company's consolidated financial statements.
+The Company will adopt the provisions of ASU No. 2014-9 effective January 1, 2018 using the modified retrospective approach.
+As discussed above, leases are specifically excluded from ASU No. 2014-9 and will be governed by the applicable lease codification; however, this update may have implications on certain variable payment terms included in lease agreements.
+Upon adoption of ASU No. 2016-2 in 2019, the Company may be required to classify its tenant recoveries into lease and nonlease components, whereby the nonlease components would be subject to the revenue recognition ASU, pending the resolution of the proposed amendment issued by the FASB in January 2018.
+Property services categorized as nonlease components that are reimbursed by the Company's tenants may need to be presented on a net basis if it is determined that the Company holds an agent arrangement.